Discover the best of the American west on this tailor-made self-drive

 The desert town of Palm Springs has long been a retreat for stars of stage and screen looking to escape the crowds of Los Angeles.
 The real highlight of the region, however, is the magnificent Joshua Tree National Park.
 Here, twisted rock formations, deep canyons and the ubiquitous Joshua trees from which the park takes its name, create a stunning backdrop for rambling hikes, mountain bike rides and some of the USA's most challenging rock climbs.
 Back in Palm Springs itself, you'll find an enticing mix of retro-chic architecture, championship golf courses and world-famous music festivals, all set against the mountainous beauty of the Coachella Valley.

-Stay: Best Western Gateway Santa Monica (Standard) or Le Méridien Delfina (Superior)
+Stay: Gateway Hotel Santa Monica (Standard) or Le Méridien Delfina (Superior)

 Depart for the UK

 While away your morning at leisure before making your way to Los Angeles International Airport for your overnight flight home, arriving in the UK on day 17.

 Any element of this itinerary can be adjusted to suit your needs.
 Just contact us to find out more.